ojaksch/MiSTer_tty2tft/doc/README.md

 You can access your device by FTP using a FTP program like FileZilla (recommended!) to organise your SD's content.
 Username and passwort is "esp32" (without quotes).
 Limit the "parallel connections" to "1" for this connection.

+After displaying core's image sounds can be played through MiSTer by placing a MP3 into /media/fat/tty2tft/
+The MP3 must have the same name as the image.
+No limitation in length or bitrate, but I recommend short ones with a bitrate of 128 or 192.

 ---

 # MJPEG